-Best bread pudding ever.
-From the recipe archive, updated photos.
+Resurrected from the archives for Mardi Gras.
+Best bread pudding ever!
 No substitute for alcohol in the bourbon sauce, definitely NOT kid-friendly.
 This one is for the grown-ups.
 Originally posted 2005. ~Elise

 This bread pudding recipe is based on one from the famed Bon Ton Cafe in New Orleans.
 My friend Becca has been making this bread pudding in her family for years and made us a batch for the holidays.
 The sauce is loaded with bourbon (Becca says the Bon Ton’s sauce has even more bourbon in it), so you might want to use somewhat less.
 My father still gets a dazed and happy look in his eyes when this bread pudding is mentioned.